Compass/compass/import-once/README.md

 ## Installation

-Or add this line to your application's Gemfile if you have one:
+Either add this line to your application's Gemfile if you have one:

     gem 'compass-import-once', :require => "compass/import-once/activate"